devmeto5/landing-page-project/README.md

 # Landing Page Project

 This is a simple HTML and CSS landing page template.
-The page includes a navigation menu, a hero section with a background image, and call-to-action buttons.
+The page includes a navigation menu, a hero section with a background image, and call-to-action buttons

 ## Project Screenshot